Eduart80/The-Document-Object-Model/readme.md

 User Have the option to delete, and update the text content Delete will remove it from the list of cards, and data on localstorage

+### A reflection on your development process, challenges faced, and how you overcame them.
+The work process was good at the point of JavaScript logic kicked in to create a full CRUD function.
+It was tough to be honest